-This project will consist of the reconfiguration and expansion of the storage room at the LaGuardia Depot.
-The reconfiguration and expansion will include such components as storage assemblies; a high-density vertical storage system; and, a large-parts storage retrieval system, as well as rehab of the existing floor.
-The project was on hold during the pandemic but was awarded at the end of 2020.
-Substantial completion is forecast for mid-2022.
+This project reconfigures and expands the storage room at the LaGuardia Depot.
+This includes such components as storage assemblies; a high-density vertical storage system; and a large-parts storage retrieval system, as well as rehab of the existing floor.
+The project was awarded at the end of 2020.
+Substantial completion is forecast for the end of 2022.
 This project is federally funded.